Luke Spencer: 1978–1984

 While on the run with Luke, Laura began to fall in love with him but was reluctant to break her vows to Scott.
 Frank then sent a hit man, Hutch Hutchins (Rick Moses), after the duo but after catching up with them, he kept his identity a secret and began working with them at a tavern run by another of Frank's hit men, Max Hedges (Chris Morley), who was disguised as a woman named Sally Armitage.
 After locating a statue known as the "Left-Handed Boy", Luke and Laura were able to use the inscription on the statue to decode Frank's book, resulting in his arrest and imprisonment for the next thirteen years.
-In the aftermath, Luke and Laura returned to a farm on which they had spent joyful time together and made love for the first time.
+In the aftermath, Luke and Laura returned to a farm on which they had spent joyful time together and had sex for the first time.

 Upon their return to Port Charles, they were greeted by a bevy of reporters.
 Overcome by memories of the David Hamilton murder trial, Laura confessed that despite being unfaithful while away, she was still Mrs. Laura Baldwin.
 Feeling rejected, Luke turned away from Laura, despite her willingness to divorce Scott.
 In time, both Luke and Laura began working for Edward Quartermaine (David Lewis) at ELQ Industries.
 While under his employ, Luke met his niece, Alexandria (Renee Anderson), who enlisted him to locate the "Ice Princess", a large, uncut diamond that she had painted and lost in transit to Port Charles.

 Luke met a secret agent named Robert Scorpio who worked for the WSB (World Security Bureau), a secret government spy agency whose mission was to stop Mikkos Cassadine and his brothers.
 Luke teamed up with Robert and headed to the Cassadine compound on an island off the coast of Venezuela.
 After they left Port Charles they discovered that Laura had stowed away with them.

 Actress Tiffany Hill, a guest of Mikkos', joined the trio in their mission.
 They defeated Mikkos and his powerful ice machine, and returned to Port Charles in triumph.
 Laura obtained a divorce from Scott and began planning a lavish wedding with Luke.
 Laura and Bobbie ended their feud and became close sisters-in-law.